 Irma Stern Museum Exhibition

-The 2016 Exhibition at the Irma Stern Museum in Cape Town was opened by Amanda Botha:
+Amanda Botha at the Irma Stern Museum Exhibition, Cape Town 2016

 Creativity has everything to do with finding your own voice, of discovering the vein of gold that runs in your own life.